 In addition to branding matters, clients rely on Christina to address complex trademark and copyright issues, including ownership and validity questions, domain name matters, the use or misuse of trademarks in social media, right of publicity, unfair competition, and fair use issues.
 She is adept at accurately identifying IP risks and opportunities in contested matters and corporate transactions alike, delivering strategic, practical advice with an emphasis on the client’s business needs and reasonable outcomes.

 Christina is based in Boston, but also supports clients from the firm's New York office.
 She is actively involved in the International Trademark Association (INTA) community.
-She is also a member of Wolf Greenfield’s Executive Committee and a frequent speaker on trademark issues as well as issues relating to leadership and diversity.
+She is also a former member of Wolf Greenfield’s Executive Committee and a frequent speaker on trademark issues as well as issues relating to leadership and diversity.

 Prior to becoming an attorney, Christina worked in business development and in a rotational management training role, where she garnered experience as a project manager, finance manager, operations supervisor, and customer relationship manager.
 While completing her Master’s at Tufts University, Christina worked as a research assistant at Tufts Center for the Study of Drug Development, where she looked at trends in post-marketing commitments and their impact on drug development.